 - Committing an offence - Causing personal injury to, or damage to the property of, any person (including the pupil himself); or - Engaging in any behaviour prejudicial to the maintenance of good order and discipline at the school or among its pupils, whether during a teaching session or otherwise.

-What does it mean to restrain a child?
+What does it mean to restrain a child and why use restraint?